varsanyib/cs-apimanager-net8/README.md

-# cs-apimanager-net8
+# Custom APIManager in C# .NET 8 Library
- Custom Async and Sync requests module for personal purposes
+ Custom asynchronous and synchronous requests library for personal purposes.